Keeganwa/Keeganwa/README.md

 ## About Me 🚀

-I'm a Software Engineer with a BSc Information and Knowledge Systems Degree at the University of Pretoria.
+I'm a Software Engineer with a BSc Information and Knowledge Systems Degree from the University of Pretoria.
 I have a strong foundation in software development principles and enjoy building practical solutions with multiple programming languages.
 I'm passionate about automation and creating efficient systems.

 ## My Skills 🧠